Queen’s undergraduates are asked to participate in three major student experience surveys at key stages in their academic careers:

 - the Second Year Experience Survey (SYE)

 This is an in-house survey of all second year students on programmes worth 120 CATs points or more.
-As with the FYE, the questionnaire was reviewed in 2009 and aligned with the National Student Survey.
-The Survey is conducted online, normally in February and March each year.
+As with the FYE, the questionnaire is aligned with the core questions from the National Student Survey (NSS).
+It is reviewed on an annual basis so that additional questions on emerging issues can also be included.
+The SYE provides a leading indicator of student satisfaction and a longitudinal view of the second year student experience.
+The survey is conducted online, normally opening in January and closing in April each year.

 - the National Student Survey (NSS)

-If you have any queries about the results or would like help interpreting or using them then please contact the Centre for Educational Development at email@example.com
+If you have any queries about the results or would like help interpreting or using them then please contact Nick Bohill (Careers, Employability and Skills), email: email@example.com